ejarvinen/42Libft/README.md

 # 42Libft

-A re-coded library of functions that should act exactly or close to their corresponding C Standard Library functions.
+42 school project of a re-coded library of functions that should act exactly or close to their corresponding C Standard Library equivalents.
 This library contains a few basic singly linked list tools as well as some additional c-string manipulation tools.

 ## Compilation